hanami/view/CONTRIBUTING.md

 # Asking for help

-If these guidelines aren't helpful, and you're stuck, please post a message on [discourse.dry-rb.org](https://discourse.dry-rb.org).
+If these guidelines aren't helpful, and you're stuck, please post a message on [discourse.dry-rb.org](https://discourse.dry-rb.org) or join [our chat](https://dry-rb.zulipchat.com).